mdenolle/KoopDV/README.md

 # KoopDV
-Koopman forecast of dv/v time series
+Koopman forecast of dv/v time series.
+We want to forecast and hindcast dv/v.